BitcoinGenX/BitcoinGenerationX/doc/init.md

 Copy bitcoingenxd.init to /etc/init.d/bitcoingenxd.
 Test by running "service bitcoingenxd start".

-Using this script, you can adjust the path and flags to the bitcoingenxd program by setting the bitcoingenxD and FLAGS environment variables in the file /etc/sysconfig/bitcoingenxd.
+Using this script, you can adjust the path and flags to the bitcoingenxd program by setting the BGXD and FLAGS environment variables in the file /etc/sysconfig/bitcoingenxd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn